Crete : Minoan Crete

 Excavations at Phourni have brought to light 26 buildings, most of which had funerary use.
 The cemetery was used from 2400 B.C. until 1200 B.C. and each complex had more than one architectural phase.
 Most of the funerary buildings were used for many decades and contain successive burials.
 Excavations were begun in 1964 by Efi and John Sakellarakis and have been continued until today (1995) with short interruptions.
 Most of the buildings are preserved in good condition.

 The building with three narrow chambers, each opening into a long corridor to the north, which extends along the whole width of the building.
 The area is enclosed with a stone wall and the whole structure has been interpreted as a shrine; in the central room was found a "xoanon" (statue) of the deity worshiped here.
-In the west room, where the altar stood, was uncovered, according to the excavator, the first human sacrifice to have ever taken place in Minoan times.
-The building at Anemospelia was used for only half a century, as it was suddenly destroyed by an earthquake in the middle of the 17th century B.C.
-The site was excavated in the summer of 1979 by John Sakellarakis.
-Aerial View Drawing
+In the west room, where the altar stood, was uncovered, according to the excavator, the first human sacrifice to have ever taken place in Minoan times. (although this view has been challenged).

 The Archaeological Museum of Archanes opened in 1993.
 It occupies an area of 570 square meters and it is located at the Tzami quarter in the center of the settlement.
 There, for the first time in Crete, the archaeological finds from a single site are exhibited.
 While the exterior spaces of the building were adapted to a tasteful ensemble, in resemblance with the impressive modesty of the environment and the traditional ochre and rosy colour tonations of Archanes.
 The interior was thus arranged as to accommodate the most modern mode of exhibition, especially attractive for the visitor.
-Although the most important finds from the Archanes excavation are kept in the Herakleion Archaeological Museum for safety reasons, the Archanes Museum is much more than a local, provincial museum.
-It supplies information on the Minoan civilization and probably better than the Heraklenon Museum, since here the usual monotony of an archaeological exhibition has been broken.
-The reason maybe that the main characteristic of the Archanes Museum is its in small scale completeness, like Archanes, the important, small town of northern Crete, where the cycle of life and death can be observed throughout Antiquity, even in the years beyond the Minoan period.